NBISweden/single-cell_sib_scilifelab/session-differential-expression/differential_expression.md

 ![](differential_expression_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-We will look at one of the genes that are among the top-ranked ones in both types of comparisons, and one of the genes that is top-ranked only in the `"any"` approach.
+We see that while there are many genes that are strongly significant in both types of analyses, there are other genes that are only strongly significant with `pval.type = "any"`.
+We look at one of the genes that are among the top-ranked ones in both types of comparisons, and one of the genes that is top-ranked only in the `"any"` approach.

 ```r